 Connecting communities

 Results from research co-authored by us illustrated that the lockdowns may have amplified loneliness within urban environments, while village communities largely remained resilient.
-How can community spirit be extended into city living?
+How can community spirit extend into city living?

 Disconnected communities have been estimated to cost the UK £32bn per year.
 We recently co-authored Community Support & Life After Lockdown, the latest of the Resident Voice Index™ reports, which looked at how the sustained effects of the pandemic had impacted people’s levels of loneliness, resilience and optimism.